ConorGagliardi/conorgagliardi.com/_pages/about.md

 of my efforts to aid in humanitarian relief efforts.

 I have been fascinated by autonomous robotics, which require little overhead from a controller, and just how useful they can be during trying times.
-I come from an underprivileged background; my father was raised in foster care, and my mother also had a rough upbringing.
-My parents had barely been able to make ends meet as they raised me and my two younger sisters.
 I am a first-generation college student, and during my first year at college as a computer science major, my grades had been dropping below my usual straight A's.
 This was because I was unsure if I could even attend school the following semester.
 I did not qualify for student loans and had no one in my life who could cosign them either.
 I really felt the pressure that was put on individuals like myself in that system.
 When I nearly lost all hope,